fuse-box/fuse-box/docs/sparky.md

 Sparky is a Task-Runner like `Gulp` or `Grunt`, but what sets it apart is that it is built on top of `FuseBox` technology.
 This means that it takes benefit of the whole architecture behind, This includes an ability to use `FuseBox` plugins and many other things.

 ## Benefits
-* Unlike `gulp` Sparky utilizes `FuseBox` power, for example, you don't need to create tasks to transpile `TypeScript`, `FuseBox` will do that for you. instead use `Sparky to do common tasks like copying, moving, deleting files, etc. Of course that does not prevent you from doing that if you don't want to utilize `FuseBox` awesomeness.
+* Unlike `gulp` Sparky utilizes `FuseBox` power, for example, you don't need to create tasks to transpile `TypeScript`, `FuseBox` will do that for you. instead use `Sparky to do common tasks like copying, moving, deleting files, etc. Of course, that does not prevent you from doing that if you don't want to utilize `FuseBox` awesomeness.
 * simple intuitive API.
 * based on Promises, this means it is super fast and allows you to use `ES6` `async/await` syntax.
 * Ability to run tasks in parallel and sequentially (waterfall).